Photinia: Taxonomy

 Some botanists also include the closely related North American species Heteromeles arbutifolia in Photinia — as Photinia arbutifolia.
 The genus Stranvaesia is so similar in morphology to Photinia that its species have sometimes been included within it, but recent molecular data indicate that the two genera are not closely related.
 The genus Aronia has been included in Photinia in some classifications, but recent molecular data confirm that these genera are not closely related.
 Other close relatives include the firethorns (Pyracantha), cotoneasters (Cotoneaster) and hawthorns (Crataegus).

-A number of species have been moved to the separate genus Stranvaesia including P. amphidoxa, P. davidiana, P. nussia, and P. tomentosa.